| Copyright | © Frank Jung 2024 |

 fmap :: (r -> s) -> (a -> r) -> (a -> s) fmap adaptor f = adaptor . f fmap adaptor = (adaptor .) fmap = (.) contramap' :: (b -> a) -> (a -> r) -> (b -> r) contramap' adaptor f = f . adaptor contramap' adaptor = (. adaptor) contramap' = flip (.)

-is not the same as contramap
+Note that contramap' is not the same as contramap from

-.
+Contravariant.
 As you can't make a '-> r' an actual instance of

-Contravariant in Haskell code simply because the a
+Contravariant in Haskell code simply because the a is not the last type

-).
+parameter of (->).
 Conceptually it works perfectly well, and you can always

 use a newtype wrapper to swap the type parameters and make that an instance

-(the contravariant defines the the Op
+(the contravariant defines the the Op type for exactly this purpose).

 Synopsis